DARoSLab/cear/_pages/Downloads.md

 </div>

 ### Outdoor sequence example
 The outdoor sequences were captured in 10 distinctive outdoor environments, with four sequences per environment.
-Each set of four sequences includes variations of two different sets of quadruped gaits (trot-only and combined gaits) under different periods of the day (daytime and nighttime)
+Each set of four sequences includes variations of two different sets of quadruped gaits (trot-only and combined gaits) under different periods of the day (daytime and nighttime).

 <div style="display: flex; flex-wrap: wrap;">